 There’s always a first time for everything, and with skiing or snowboarding, your first day on the mountain should be nothing short of monumental.
 Whether you make your skiing debut on the slopes of famous ski resorts, or discovering off-the-beaten path ski destinations, finding the best resort to practice your skills for your first time can make all the difference.

 What makes a ski resort good for beginners?
 Lots of beginner terrain, affordable prices, and tons of snow!
-TripOutside has gathered data on 50 top North American ski resorts and scrutinized factors like skiable acres, beginner terrain, cost of lift tickets and rentals, and amount of snowfall to determine the absolute best resorts for newbies.
+Affordability is particularly important for beginners, because no one wants to spend $250 on a lift ticket to spend the day on the bunny hill.
+TripOutside has evaluated the best North American ski resorts and scrutinized factors like skiable acres, beginner terrain, costs, and amount of snowfall to determine the absolute best resorts for newbies.
 Below is our roundup of the best North American ski resorts for beginners!

 Known as the secret Pow Mow of Utah, Powder Mountain is a lesser known ski destination that has beginner trails sprawled across the mountain.
 Powder Mountain boasts a vast terrain – 8464 acres of it – which means there is plenty of space to practice your new skills without worrying about knocking other people out.